 How do our closest relationships engage us in a thoughtful, transformative faith – the kind that holds up to and is passed down over time?
 It’s no surprise that research proves our homes have a lot to do with it.

-A recent study conducted by Barna Group called Households of Faith explored what makes a vibrant household.
+A 2019 study conducted by Barna Group called Households of Faith explored what makes a vibrant household.
 Based on an extensive study of practicing Christians and their living arrangements and routines, they sought to discover the factors involved when homes produce residents of resilient faith.

 One of the goals of the study, conducted in partnership with Lutheran Hour Ministries, was to learn from households that appear to be exceptionally engaged in communal and consistent faith expression in the home.
 Barna developed a custom metric that sorts households by reports of collective, frequent engagement in key behaviors: